erwinpasia/ERP_Agentic_Systems_Projects/5-Day Gen AI Intensive Course 2025 - Kaggle_and_Google/Capstone_Projects/README.md

 ## **Workflow Execution Pattern**

-Your LangGraph implementation mirrors the cyclical nature shown in the diagram:
+The LangGraph implementation mirrors the cyclical nature shown in the diagram:

 1. **User Query Processing**: Human input is captured and processed
 2. **Memory Consultation**: Previous conversation context and order state inform responses